sift_py.ingestion.config.yaml.spec

 26 `asset_name`: The name of the asset to telemeter.

-27 `ingestion_client_key`: User-defined string-key that uniquely identifies this telemetry config.
+27 `ingestion_client_key`: Optional user-defined string-key that uniquely identifies this telemetry config.

 28 `organization_id`: Optional ID of user's organization.
 Required if user belongs to multiple orgs.